Internet Safety and Passwords

 SSCM does not make any recommendations and you should do your own research to determine which on works best for you.
 You can also search for “password managers” at google.com or your favorite search engine .

 One of the concerns that people often have when it comes to creating strong passwords is a fear of forgetting them, particularly when there are many to remember.
 You should try to think of something that will be easy for you to memorize but difficult for a hacker to break into.
 One way to do that is to turn a sentence or phrase into something that is not easily recognized by others.
 For example, take a phrase from your favorite book, movie or song, like “Once upon a midnight dreary, while I pondered” and take out the vowels,” ncpnmdnghtdrrwhlpndrd”.
 All though you as the user will remember the phrase and the missing vowels, a hacker and any of the cracking tools they may use will have a nearly impossible task of figuring out the password.
 If the previous one looks too difficult, a shorter version of the same phrase will work ok too.
-The key is you have at least 8 characters or more in the password, have at least one UPPER Case character, at least one number and if the site allows it special character.
+The key is you have a minimum of 8 characters or more in the password, have at least one UPPER Case character, at least one number and if the site allows it special character.
 An example of this format would be ” 0nc#up0n@m1dn!ghtdr@#ry”.
 Once again the difficulty factor goes up and the hacker moves on to an easier target.
+Many electronic accounts are recommending 12 or more characters.

 Here are some key points of password security that users must know in order to reduce the likelihood of a hacker cracking their password and thus gaining access to their device.